cgalpin92/project2-potterquiz/README.md

 - __Footer__

-  - The aim of this section is showcase the total score of each game once each game has completed.
+  - The aim of this section is showcase the total score of each game once each game is complete.
   - The background is black with white font to mimic the Header of the game and make the text clear for the player to read.
   - If the player attempts a game again and receives a new score, the corresponding total score will be replaced with the new score.